U.S. flag

 Indications

-Prednisone is a synthetic, anti-inflammatory glucocorticoid that derives from cortisone.
-It is biologically inert and converted to prednisolone in the liver.
-Prednisone is an FDA-approved, delayed-release corticosteroid indicated as an anti-inflammatory or immunosuppressive agent to treat a broad range of diseases, including immunosuppressive/endocrine, rheumatic, collagen, dermatologic, allergic states, ophthalmic, respiratory, hematologic, neoplastic, edematous, gastrointestinal (GI, acute exacerbations of multiple sclerosis, and as an anti-inflammatory and an antineoplastic agent.
+Prednisone is an FDA-approved, delayed-release corticosteroid indicated as an anti-inflammatory or immunosuppressive agent to treat a broad range of diseases, including immunosuppressive/endocrine, rheumatic, collagen, dermatologic, allergic states, ophthalmic, respiratory, hematologic, neoplastic, edematous, gastrointestinal, acute exacerbations of multiple sclerosis, and as an anti-inflammatory and an antineoplastic agent.
 Prednisone is a corticosteroid (cortisone-like medicine or steroid).
-It works on the immune system to help relieve swelling, redness, itching, and allergic reactions.
-This medication is available only by prescription.[1]
+This medication acts on the immune system to help relieve swelling, redness, itching, and allergic reactions and is available only by prescription.[1]
+According to the Endocrine Society's clinical practice guidelines for the perioperative evaluation and management of patients receiving glucocorticoid therapy, continuation of the patient's usual daily glucocorticoid regimen, supplemented with a brief perioperative course of intravenous glucocorticoids tailored to the expected degree of surgical stress, is considered sufficient.[2]
+Prednisone is also used as a treatment for urticaria.[3][4]
+The Global Initiative for Asthma guidelines suggest prednisone use in asthma exacerbations.[5]
+COPD exacerbations may also be treated with prednisone.[6]

 Mechanism of Action

-After cell surface receptor attachment and entry into the cell, prednisone enters the nucleus, binds, and activates specific nuclear receptors, resulting in altered gene expression and inhibition of proinflammatory cytokine production.
+After cell surface receptor attachment and entry into the cell, prednisone enters the nucleus, binds, and activates specific nuclear receptors, resulting in altered gene expression and inhibiting pro-inflammatory cytokine production.
 This agent decreases the number of circulating lymphocytes, inducing cell differentiation, and stimulates apoptosis in sensitive tumor cell populations.
+The effects of glucocorticoids are subject to mediation by mechanisms that alter DNA replication within the nucleus.[14]

 Administration